Andrew Willmott

 Work

-From 2001 to the end of 2012 I worked for the 'Sim' game studio, Maxis, a subsidiary of Electronic Arts, located in the Bay Area.
+From 2001 through 2013 I worked for the canonical 'Sim' game studio, Maxis, a subsidiary of Electronic Arts, located in the San Francisco Bay Area.
 (Initially at Walnut Creek, then Redwood Shores, and then Emeryville, and then remotely from London for a few years.)
-I'm currently working on a still-cloaked mobile project.

 SimCity (2013)